c-blake/bu/doc/tim.md

 hostile distribution.
 This makes, e.g., median(min(nTimes)) the [0.5^n](https://en.wikipedia.org/wiki/Extreme_value_theory#Univariate_theory)
 quantile of the underlying times distribution.
 For n=20 this is ~1/million.
 That sounds small, but is quite variable on most systems!
+The median, using the most data on either side, probably has the lowest estimation error in some theoretical senses, but, as the main text mentions, any central tendency measure is contaminated by estimates of the hostile noise (itself not well summarized by any one number).
+Even Harrell-Davis median smoothing does not address that.

 [^6]: An Einmahl reference is DOI 10.1111/j.1467-9574.2010.00470.x, old methods in version control here, & FA-N estimator is in https://arxiv.org/abs/1412.3972